Carteran615/Raspberry-Pi-Daily-Song-and-Weather-Display/README.md

 > **This project is unfinished, progress is made whenever I find time to work on it**

 > [!CAUTION]
-> **The project files leave out the main HTML file to avoid doxxing my girlfriend's house for now**
+> **The project files leave out the main HTML and JS files to avoid doxxing my girlfriend's house for now**

 ## $${\color{pink}Background:}$$